 With the bespoke joinery, a mix of open shelving and enclosed storage is used to provide options for the storing or displaying of different items.
 Plywood shelves with painted doors are used in the reception rooms to add a warm and tactile quality to the spaces while a more neutral colour palette in used upstairs.

-Work undertaken to improve the energy efficiency of the house reduces the family’s energy consumption by more than 50%* while maintaining the inherent character of the house, something that was important to them.
-This work included new windows, insulation under the ground floor, additional attic insulation, a new boiler and upgraded heating controls and the elimination of draughts along with the installation of a modern decentralized ventilation system. (*2016 usage versus 2019 usage.)
+Work undertaken to improve the energy efficiency of the house has significantly reduced the family’s energy consumption while maintaining the inherent character of the house, something that was important to them.
+This work included new windows, insulation under the ground floor, additional attic insulation, a new boiler and upgraded heating controls and the elimination of draughts along with the installation of a modern decentralized ventilation system.

 Photography by Richard Hatch, © 2020